syorn96/Lucky-Duck/README.md

 # Lucky-Duck
-### Test your luck vs a Computer with an original Duck Tarot Deck!
+### Test your Lucky-Ducky with an original Lucky Duck Tarot Deck!

 #### Game Idea
 Players: Two.